Why wasps nests are attracted to playhouses

 Worried about your children getting stung by wasps?
 Find out why they’re attracted to playhouses and what to do to stay safe.

 When one of your kids comes inside crying because they were stung by a wasp in their playhouse, it’s time to take action.
 Wasps are almost never welcome visitors in a yard or home, but in a playhouse they can be particularly irksome and dangerous.
+This is why it’s so important to know how to get rid of wasps before an injury occurs.

 It’s easy for kids to miss seeing the wasps and accidentally aggravate them.
 Aside from hiring a wasp exterminator, there are a few things you should do to keep your kids safe from wasps.